-This standard focuses on American Sign Language as a tool for communicating with other ASL users throughout one's life in school, the local Deaf community, the general American Deaf community, and as the lingua franca of the wider Deaf World.
+This standard focuses on the value of American Sign Language as a tool for communicating with other ASL speakers throughout one's life in school, in one's local community, in the larger American Deaf community, and as the lingua franca of the wider Deaf World.
 ASL is not an international signed language; however, it is often a language used by Deaf individuals around the world in addition to their native sign language.
-The strong plausibility of encountering ASL users at home and abroad allows students to apply what they have learned in ASL courses and recognize the advantages of being able to communicate in more than one language.
+The strong possibility of encountering ASL users at home and abroad allows students to apply what they have learned in ASL courses and recognize the advantages of being able to communicate in more than one language.
 Thus, they develop an understanding of the power of language.
 As students have opportunities to use ASL in response to real-world needs, they seek out situations beyond the school in which they can apply their language and culture skills.
 Advanced learners of ASL are able to use ASL as a life-long tool for communication throughout their personal and professional lives.